numtide/nix-vm-test/README.md

 Testing your project on different Linux distributions is essential, but time-consuming.

-**nix-vm-test** allows you to quickly spin up a virtual machine running any of the three major Linux distributions and run your tests using a single CLI command.
+**nix-vm-test** allows you to quickly spin up a virtual machine running any of the following Linux distributions under Qemu:

+* Ubuntu
+* Debian
+* Fedora
+* Rocky

+And run your tests using a single CLI command.

 ## Overview